-- Allow "Secondary Apartment" on lots smaller than "(000 square feet in several subdistricts, - Apply to the North Blutt subdistrict the Cottage Lot, Urban Home, and Residential Intill special uses. - Application of Neighborhood Mixed Use Building and Neighborhood Urban Center special uses to commercially zoned properties in the neighborhood; - Establishment of a PDA permitting residential, among other uses, on properties that currently have industrial zoning, and - Rezoning of properties on commercial corridors to add Mixed Use Combining District MI
+- Allow "Secondary Apartment" on lots smaller than 7,000 square feet in several subdistricts; - Apply to the North Bluff subdistrict the Cottage Lot, Urban Home, and Residential Infill special uses; - Application of Neighborhood Mixed Use Building and Neighborhood Urban Center special uses to commercially zoned properties in the neighborhood; - Establishment of a PDA permitting residential (among other uses) on properties that currently have industrial zoning; and - Rezoning of properties on commercial corridors to add Mixed Use Combining District (-MU).

-Ple ise contact Gina Copic at 974-3180 it you need additional information
+Please contact Gina Copic at 974-3180 if you need additional information.